awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

 ## Step 3: Remove the CNI policy from the node IAM role<a name="remove-cni-policy-node-iam-role"></a>

-If your [Amazon EKS node IAM role](create-node-role.md) currently has the `AmazonEKS_CNI_Policy` IAM \(`IPv4`\) policy or an [`IPv6` policy](#cni-iam-role-create-ipv6-policy) attached to it, and you've created a separate IAM role, attached the policy to it instead, and assigned it to the `aws-node` Kubernetes service account, then we recommend that you remove the policy from your node role with the the AWS CLI command that matches the IP family of your cluster\.
+If your [Amazon EKS node IAM role](create-node-role.md) currently has the `AmazonEKS_CNI_Policy` IAM \(`IPv4`\) policy or an [`IPv6` policy](#cni-iam-role-create-ipv6-policy) attached to it, and you've created a separate IAM role, attached the policy to it instead, and assigned it to the `aws-node` Kubernetes service account, then we recommend that you remove the policy from your node role with the AWS CLI command that matches the IP family of your cluster\.
 Replace `AmazonEKSNodeRole` with the name of your node role\.
 + `IPv4`

   ```